keploy/docs/versioned_docs/version-2.0.0/quickstart/sample-rust-crud-mongo.md

 We peformed two requests, one to create a note and one to get all notes.
 These requests are captured as testcases by Keploy.

----

 ### Run the testcases

-Once more, open the terminal with the path set to the root directory of the project.

-Now, let's execute the deployment in test mode :
+Now, let's start keploy in test mode to run our test cases :
 ```bash
 keploy test -c 'cargo r -r'
 ```

 We get the following output in the terminal -